markpmlim/RGBToYpCbCrConversions/Readme.md

 ```

-b) instantiate 2 or 3 instances of MTLTextures, copying pixels from the planes of CVPixelBuffer and send the MTLTextures objects to a kernel function to convert into an RGBA formatted MTLTexture.
+b) instantiate 2 or 3 instances of MTLTextures, copying pixels from the planes of CVPixelBuffer and sending the MTLTexture objects to a kernel function to convert into an RGBA formatted MTLTexture.
 A pair of vertex-fragment functions is required to display the constituted image on the screen.
 This approach also allows the 3 separate luminance (Y), Cb chrominance and Cr chrominance channels or 2 separate luminance (Y) and two-channel chrominance (CbCr) channels to be saved.

-c) Set up a call to the function **vImageBuffer_InitForCopyFromCVPixelBuffer**

 <br />
 <br />